Joshua-Augment/rhf-modular-wrapper/README.md

 Tablelist operates the same as <FormList />, with the exception that the inputs are generated as a table Element. a `headerTemplate` and `footerTemplate` prop is available to generate your own Header / Footer for the Table.

+#### InputListToTable <InputListToTable /> (New!)

+Following similar props to <TableList />, this allows you to use a standard Form which after filling up, you may "Submit" via the (Add Row) button to fill up a table.
+The data given in the table is a summary of the inputs, so object data will usually be represented by their `label` or `value` key.
+Suitable if a form like structure better fits the data but batch filling is needed.

 ### Checkbox
 To use checkboxes, similar to native use include a name prop and value prop.